pranavmaurya/pranavmaurya/README.md

 <h2 align="center">Hi 👋!
-My name is Pranav Harishchandra Maurya and I'm a Frontend Developer from India.</h2>
+My name is Pranav Harishchandra Maurya and I'm a Computer Engineer from India.</h2>

 ###